 In a bull market I might, for example, be invested long-term in an S&P 500 ETF, but temporarily be net short through the addition of put options, because my analysis perceives a high probability for a short-term pullback over the next month or so.
 During the pullback I then gradually sell these put options and add long exposure, and my net portfolio exposure shifts from short to leveraged long during this market swing.

 Using probabilities to determine portfolio exposure

 The highest possible conviction is around 80% – 90% probability (no certainty in financial markets) when all time frames align with high conviction.
 This will lead to a maximum one directional portfolio exposure and can only happen during a bull market because of the stock market’s upward bias – the static base rate needs to be aligned with all other time horizons.
 (Figuring out the right maximum exposure is tricky and every investor needs to find a comfortable volatility level individually.)

-In a bear market the opposite happens, but the focus here lies on capital preservation rather than maximum returns, because high volatility environments are more difficult to trade.
+In a bear market the opposite happens, but the focus here lies on capital preservation rather than maximum returns, because high volatility environments are more difficult to trade using this concept.